SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs.md

 }
 ```

 You can retrieve the value of the magic code from the object of type `AceRequest` provided to the `OnSharePointTaskGetCardViewAsync` method.
 The magic code value is a property of the property of type `JObject` with name `Data`.
-Once you've got the magic code value, you need to provide it to an infrastructural service of type `UserTokenClient`, which is available via dependency injection in the Bot logic.
+Once you have the magic code value, you need to provide it to an infrastructural service of type `UserTokenClient`, which is available via dependency injection in the Bot logic.
 To properly handle the user token, which is a JWT (JSON Web Token) object, you can use the `System.IdentityModel.Tokens.Jwt` NuGet package.
 As such, add the package to your project and implement the following infrastructural methods like in the following code excerpt.

 ```CSharp